Anaminus/rbxmk/rbxmk/doc/USAGE.md

 ```

 ### Deletion

-Sometimes you may want to remove a value instead of replacing or adding to it.
+Sometimes a value needs to be removed rather than replaced or added to.
+This can
-This can be accomplished with the `rbxmk.delete` function.
-This function
+be accomplished with the [`rbxmk.delete`](#user-content-delete-function)
-receives one or more outputs, each of which will be removed.
+function.
+This receives one or more outputs, each of which will be removed.

 ```lua
 -- Remove Position property from a Part instance.